prajwalpathak/blog-posts/README.md

 <h2>What i've implemented?</h2>

 <p>A component which fetches all the posts using GET call to an API and displays them.
 User can delete or edit specific post.
-To edit post, click on the title or body of specific post and click on 'Edit' button.</p>
+To edit post, click on the title or body of specific post, make desired changes and click on 'Edit' button.</p>

 <h2>How to run this on your machine?</h2>